Louis Galloche

 Louis Galloche (24 August 1670 – 21 July 1761) was a French painter.
 A student of Louis de Boullogne, his own students included François Lemoyne, Charles-Joseph Natoire and François Boucher.

 Life

 He was born in Paris, the son of Charles Galloche and Jeanne Martinet.
 He studied at the Lycée Louis-le-Grand.
-Originally destined for the church, he soon found he had no vocation and began the study of philosophy.
+Originally destined for the church, he soon found he had no vocation and began to study for the civil service.
+He joined a notary's office, in accordance with his father's wishes, but he didn't stay long.
+His father finally recognized his taste for painting and offered him a drawing master, who turned out to be a drinker: Galloche left him after six months.